lab49/.github/profile/README.md

 ## Interesting links

 We have a number of interesting things that you can explore.
-First, we have a few places you can see Lab49 content online, such as:
+First, we have a few places you can see Lab49 content online:

 - [LinkedIn](https://www.linkedin.com/company/lab49/)
 - [Twitter](https://twitter.com/lab49)
 - [YouTube](https://www.youtube.com/channel/UCuDfvv_sqCTLoGrDuJrp5Tg)

 We also maintain a tech microblog called "Today, We Learned".
-You can find that right here: https://twl.lab49.com/
+You can find that right here: https://twl.lab49.com/.
+Lastly, you can find our homepage and our Insights blog at https://lab49.com.

 ## Open Source